23 Wonderful Ways to Say Thank You in Chinese

 TAKE NOTE – this is much more informal and shouldn’t be used in formal situations, such as with your boss at work.
 Keep it between friends and family

 Fancy testing yourself with a new language?
-Why not learn how to say thank you in Vietnamese too with our complete guide!
+Why not learn how to say thank you in Vietnamese, thank you in Korean or thank you in Japanese

 Thank You in Chinese – FAQ’s